jinwoo7/Fortress-Globitek---Capture_the_Flag/README.md

 <dl>
 	<img src='./IDOR.PNG' alt='IDOR demonstration' />
 	<dt>Vulnerability #1: Insecure Direct Object Reference (IDOR)</dt>
-	<dd>There is a IDOR vulnerability in the show.php for the public's
+	<dd>There is a IDOR vulnerability in the show.php for the public
-	"find a salesperson" page.
+	\"find a salesperson\" page.
 You can access the salesperson that has id=11, a hidden account, to obtain a first name and a password for one of the account holder.</dd>